JealousCupid/JealousCupid/README.md

 ><b>Simi, Roxy, Rai <33333</b>
 >Yes, you too Pip (i definitely did not call you pop) ily
 >You...
 Koki...
 You havent been in game for 2 weeks.
 Ilysm but you dead as hell bro
->DESPAUR ILYSM PIOKIE MWAH MWAH
+>DESPAIUR ILYSM PIOKIE MWAH MWAH

 makes out with all of you platonically/silly